Air Iceland Connect: History

 Air Iceland Connect can trace its history to 1937.
-On 3 June that year Flugfélag Akureyrar was established; the airline changed its name to Flugfélag Íslands on 13 March 1940, the third airline to bear this name.
+On 3 June that year, Flugfélag Akureyrar was established; the airline changed its name to Flugfélag Íslands on 13 March 1940, the third airline to bear this name.
 The first Flugfélag Íslands was founded on 22 March 1919 and dissolved the following year.
 A second airline of the same name was founded on 1 May 1928 and operated until 1931.
 In 1973, Flugfélag Íslands and Loftleiðir merged under the name Flugleiðir.
 Domestically it was called Flugleiðir, while internationally it was branded as Icelandair.

 In Akureyri, Tryggvi Helgason founded the airline Norðurflug; it was incorporated on 1 May 1995 as Flugfélag Norðurlands.
-Subsequently, in 1997, Flugfélag Norðurlands merged with Flugleiðir's domestic operation under the previously used name Flugfélag Íslands, branded as Air Iceland in English.
+Subsequently, in 1997, Flugfélag Norðurlands merged with Flugleiðir's domestic operations under the previously used name Flugfélag Íslands, branded as Air Iceland in English.

-In 2000, Air Iceland's fleet consisted of three Fokker 50 aircraft which were acquired by Flugleiðir in 1992 and Fairchild Swearingen Metroliner in 1991, as well as De Havilliand Canada DHC-6 Twin Otter aircraft transferred from Flugfélag Norðurlands.
+In 2000, Air Iceland's fleet consisted of three Fokker 50 aircraft which were acquired by Flugleiðir in 1992 and Fairchild Swearingen Metroliner in 1991, as well as De Havilland Canada DHC-6 Twin Otter aircraft transferred from Flugfélag Norðurlands.
 In 2001, a fourth Fokker 50 was added to the fleet.
 At the time, its network consisted of flights from Reykjavík Airport to Akueyri, Egilsstaðir, Höfn, Ísafjörður, Vestmanneyjar, Vágar, Kulusuk and Narsarsuaq as well as routes from Akureyri Airport to Grímsey, Vopnafjörður and Þórshöfn.

 The airline previously operated ATR 42 aircraft, wet leased from Íslandsflug, from 2000 to 2003.

 In 1995, then as Flugleiðir, the airline entered a partnership with Atlantic Airways of the Faroe Islands to supplement capacity on the Route Vágar-Reykjavík-Narsarsuaq using BAe 146 aircraft.
 In 2004, Air Iceland ceased operating their own flights to Vágar in the Faroe Islands but continued to sell seats in cooperation with Atlantic Airways.